tmcgilchrist/mach/README.md

 ## Examples

-Examples can be found in the [examples](./examples) directory of this repository.
+OCaml examples can be found in the [examples](./examples) directory of this repository.
+The C versions have been sourced from various locations and have attribution where possible.

 ## Platform support